3ventic/pubsubhubbub/README.md

 # PubSubHubbub subscriber

 PubSubHubbub subscriber module.
 Supports both 0.3 and 0.4 hubs.
+This is an ESM-modules fork of [pubsubhubbbub](https://github.com/andris9/pubsubhubbub), also removing the deprecated requests module in favor of got.

 **NB** Do not upgrade from v0.1.x - the API is totally different